victor-gurbani/instagram_network_analysis/README.md

 Login to Instagram either using

  1. Instaloader CLI: `instaloader --login=USERNAME`
- 2. Your preferred browser and run: `pip install browser-cookie3 -U && instaloader --load-cookies=BROWSER` _where BROWSER is chrome, firefox, safari, etc..._
+ 2. Your preferred browser and run: `pip install browser-cookie3 -U && instaloader --load-cookies=BROWSER` _where BROWSER is chrome, firefox, safari, etc...
+To avoid detection, use your browser for a few days._

 ## Step 2